BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/heidegger.md

 Earthly elements are transfigured in artworks.
 They remain stubbornly material---unassimilable.
 A great artwork makes the earth shine forth.
 It is precisely in this *strife*---between concealment (*earth*) and unconcealment (*world*)---that truth happens.
+The artwork sets up a world (order, meaning), but simultaneously sets forth the earth (materiality, opacity).
+The tension between them is what allows the artwork to reveal truth.
 The artwork, unlike a broken tool, cannot be fixed---its resistance is ontological.
 Earth reveals itself only through the transparency of the world that cannot fully contain it.